locnnil/workshop/docs/tutorial/index.rst

 .. code:: shell

-   workspace refresh --wait-on-error nimble
+   workshop refresh --wait-on-error nimble

        ERROR command failed with an error code (1): The edge version is not stable

-       Error: "nimble" refresh failed, resolve all errors and run "workspace refresh --continue".
+       Error: "nimble" refresh failed, resolve all errors and run "workshop refresh --continue".
-       To abort and get back to the state before run "workspace refresh --abort"
+       To abort and get back to the state before run "workshop refresh --abort"

 All progress is saved, up to the specific *task* that caused the error.
-Then, you can explore the paused workspace and choose to abort or continue the refresh operation.
+Then, you can explore the paused workshop and choose to abort or continue the refresh operation.

 To investigate the issue, check the recent *changes and tasks*:

 .. code:: shell

-   workspace changes
+   workshop changes

        ID  Status  Spawn                Ready                Summary
        ...
        81  Error   ...                  ...                  ...

-   workspace tasks 81
+   workshop tasks 81

        ...
        1391  Undone  today at 12:17       today at 12:18       Link "go" SDK